Evildead: Cancelled third album and breakup (1993–2007)

 Following The Underworld tour, Evildead went on an extended hiatus.
 The band headed back into the studio in 1993 to begin work on a third album, and wrote several new songs including "Humano", "Immortal" and "Dia de los Muertos", which also appear on the band's 1994 demo tape Terror and would be recorded again for the only Terror album Hijos de los Cometas (1997).
 However, the album was left unfinished and Evildead soon broke up.

-After the split, Karlos Medina, and Juan Garcia reformed Agent Steel, but still played together with ex-Evildead member Danny Flores, and Rigo Amezcua in a band called Terror, which has one full-length album; with all songs in Spanish that was released on BMG in Mexico; which is not out of print.
+After the split, Karlos Medina and Juan Garcia reformed Agent Steel, but still played together with ex-Evildead member Danny Flores, and Rigo Amezcua in a band called Terror, which has one full-length album; with all songs in Spanish that was released on BMG in Mexico; which is not out of print.
 Former drummer Joe Montelongo, although in the band for a short time, played on the European tour and is on the live release.
-He went on to play with MX Machine and East L.A. punk band The Brat.
+He went on to play with MX Machine and East Los Angeles-based punk band The Brat.

 First reunion (2008–2012)

 In 2008, Evildead announced that they would reunite in the summer of 2009 for shows.
 They also began rehearsals for the Thrasho De Mayo event that was held in Los Angeles in May 2010.
-The band also performed at the "Way of Darkness Festival" in Germany later that year.
-The current line up features new vocalist, Steve Nelson (Winterthrall, Noctuary), Rob Alaniz (original drummer), Albert Gonzalez (original guitarist), Mel Sanchez (original bassist), and Juan Garcia (original guitarist).
+The band also performed at the Way of Darkness Festival in Germany later that year.
+The line up at the time featured new vocalist, Steve Nelson (Winterthrall, Noctuary), Rob Alaniz (original drummer), Albert Gonzalez (original guitarist), Mel Sanchez (original bassist), and Juan Garcia (original guitarist).

 By May 2011, Evildead had been writing new material for their what would be their third studio album.
 In addition, they posted a new track called "Blasphemy Divine", which was produced by George Pajon and is available for free download.
 The new album would have been Evildead's first album since 1991's The Underworld and the first new music from the band since writing and demoing songs for an unreleased album in 1993-1994.
 It would also have been the first Evildead album to feature the return of Albert Gonzalez on guitar, Mel Sánchez on bass and Rob Alaniz on drums since 1989's Annihilation of Civilization as well as Steve Nelson's debut album with the band.

 Despite their plans to record a new studio album, it was announced on October 17, 2012 that Evildead had disbanded once again.